A Quick Scoop on Fibre in Your Pet's Diet

 Fibre can help your pet absorb more nutrients from their food, but that isn't much good if the nutrients are low-quality or hard to digest.
 And the less their gut absorbs, the more nutrients end up in their poop, and the more poops you have to scoop!

 To feed your pet for better poops, look for highly digestible ingredients and a moderate fibre content!
-(Hint: We've saved you the trouble by making nutritionist-developed pet meals with the highest quality, human-edible ingredients already.)
+(Hint: We've saved you the trouble by making nutritionist-developed pet meals with the highest quality, human-edible ingredients already).
+Shop our meals here!

 Written by: Hannah Godfrey